ciernialab/Alder-ChIPseq-Tutorial/README.md

     BiocManager::install("DESeq2")

 This will install DESeq2 and all the dependencies.
 If asked to update any packages put "y".
-After the installation complete, exit. using "quite".
+After the installation is complete, you can exit R using "quit()" or "q()".
 You do not need to save the workspace ("n").  <br/>

 ## Approach #1: getDifferentialPeaksReplicates.pl
 When identifying differential peaks between separate experiments, the program offers a way to include both the "background" ChIP-seq experiments as well as the input experiment by specifying them with either "-b" or "-i".
 The key difference between "-i" and "-b" directories is that the input directories ("-i") are used during the initial peak finding as controls to limit the feature detection and during the differential calculations with DESeq2, while the "-b" directories are used only during the differential calculations with DESeq2.
 If both are specified (both -b and -i), the input directories are used during feature selection and the background directories are used during the differential calculation.
 In general, if you have input experiments, you should use them with "-i". <br/>